 She previously worked in advertising sales, office management and restaurant management.
 Her skills of dealing with the public, problem solving, marketing and attention to detail are just a few of the many things that she does to work with you and your company.
 She is organized and will research the best way of maximizing your assets to the highest potential.

 She has a full and busy life with her children and husband.
 Her son, Addison, works as a project manager for McCurdy & Russom in Oxford, MS. Her daughters, Kylie and Jaidyn are actively involved in music and art and were born just 11 months apart in 2003 and 2004.
-Her husband, Chris Whitehurst, who is a Sergeant with the City of Grenada Fire Department, has served for almost 10 years.
+Her husband, Chris Whitehurst, who is a Sergeant with the City of Grenada Fire Department, has served for over 10 years.